Blue-Winged Olives

 These are very rarely called Blue-Winged Olives.

-For anglers, this single species is arguably the most important mayfly in North America.
+For trout (if not anglers), this single species is arguably the most important mayfly in North America.
 In terms of sheer numbers, breadth of distribution and hatch duration, it has a good argument.

 Ephemerella excrucians or Pale Morning Dun usually follows its larger sibling